-Seek state funding to support the target delivery dates for Sound Transit projects and services.
+• Seek state funding to support delivery of Sound Transit projects and services.

-As directed by Motion No. M2020-37, the Sound Transit Board is seeking new, flexible revenue to achieve target schedules for delivery of Sound Transit's capital program.
 As Washington State invests in transportation infrastructure with a focus on equity and combating climate change, we acknowledge that the leading contributor to greenhouse gas emissions is the transportation sector.
 Building out Sound Transit's light rail system combats climate change while building back our economy and creating thousands of jobs.
+The Sound Transit Board asks that the Legislature partner with Sound Transit in combatting transportation emissions in the Puget Sound by eliminating the prohibition on competing for state grant funds.